Your results; discernment counseling

 Meet your therapist

 This is an opportunity for you and your partner to speak with your therapist.
 Each (free) call is about 15 minutes.
 You can explain your situation in a bit more detail and ask any questions that you might have.
-After your meeting, our client services manager will help you to find an appointment (or weekend, if scheduling an intensive) that works for you and the therapist.
+After your meeting, our client services specialist will help you to find an appointment (or weekend, if scheduling an intensive) that works for you and the therapist.

 Complete the BIG BIG Book

 After scheduling your session or weekend, you will be sent an invoice.
 After the invoice is paid your time is reserved and you will be sent the links to the BIG BIG Book.
 Set aside some time to work on this, planning to take breaks as you need them.
 Let us know when you have completed them so we can get them right to your therapist.